-A voltage regulator conforming to the Intel VRM8.2 standard supplies power for the processor core.
+Two independent voltage regulators conforming to the Intel VRM8.2 standard supply power for the processor cores.
 The motherboard automatically selects the correct processor voltage.

 Battery

 An IEC-type CR2032 3V lithium coin cell and holder are fitted to the board.
 Note that when the motherboard is powered off but the AC remains connected (the standby rail is active) the battery is not used.